Quasa

 Hello!

-To put it simply, there are a lot of different ways in which things could go wrong, and some of these are what we would know as climate risks.
-Basically, these represent a threat to life as we know it, which is why it’s essential to understand what they are.
+In simple terms, there are many ways things can go wrong, and some of these are known as climate risks.
+These threats endanger life as we know it, making it essential to understand and address them proactively.

 The Employment Crisis